J Torchio

-Lloyd J. Torchio II (born September 14, 1960) is an American former football quarterback.
+Lloyd J. Torchio II (born September 14, 1960) is an American former professional football player who was a quarterback for the San Antonio Gunslingers of the United States Football League (USFL).
 He played college football at California.
-He signed as an undrafted free agent with the San Antonio Gunslingers of the United States Football League (USFL).
+He signed as an undrafted free agent by the Gunslingers.

 College career

-Torchio attended the University of California, Berkeley as a walk-on member of the Golden Bears football team from 1980-1983.
+Torchio attended the University of California, Berkeley, as a walk-on member of the Golden Bears football team from 1980 to 1983.
 In 1980, he appeared in 11 games.
 He completed 43-of-75 passing attempts (57.3%) for 644 yards, two touchdowns and three interceptions.
 That season, he was the winning quarterback in the Big Game against Stanford, led by future Pro Football Hall of Famer John Elway.
 In 1981, he started 11 games.
 He completed 155-of-363 passing attempts (42.7%) for 2,112 yards, nine touchdowns and 12 interceptions.
 In 1982, he returned to being a back-up and appeared in 11 games.
 He completed 57-of-123 passing attempts (46.3%) for 730 yards, three touchdowns and eight interceptions.
 In 1983, he appeared in 11 games.
 He completed 10-of-36 passing attempts (27.8%) for 155 yards, no touchdowns and four interceptions.
 He graduated with a Bachelor of Science degree in Business Administration.